leorrib/Py_LifeExpectancy/readme.md

 - On the root dir, create virtual environment (python3 -m venv .venv)
 - On the same dir, start the virtual environment (source .venv/bin/activate)
 - Install packages listed on requirements.txt (pip3 install -r requirements.txt)
+- The variables used by the scripts are on the parameters.json

 #### Step-by-step - jupyter notebook file
 - Create a jupyter kernel (ipython kernel install --user --name=.venv)